redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge1-Intro_To_Azure_CLI.md

 2. Launch your your web browser of choice and enter the url for the noVNC server provided for you.
 Use the password provided to you in email or on the screen to login.
     *  ![noVNC Server](./images/vncserver.png)
     * It may take a minute or so at first launch to get the desktop to present.
 This is normal at first log in.
+    * Mozilla Firefox, Edge, and Internet Explorer have all been tested; Google Chrome has been tested but is buggy.
     * Once this is completed, go to the terminal and you should be ready to start with the Azure CLI instructions below.
     * ![noVNC Terminal](./images/vncterminal.png)

 3. Install Azure CLI (AZ CLI) on your workstation
     * Azure CLI is available for Mac, Windows and Linux.
     * You will need administrator access to install Azure CLI.
 You can switch user to root with ``su root``.
 The password is the same as you used to login to the noVNC environment.
-    * You can find installation instructions here: [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
+    * You can find installation instructions here: [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-yum?view=azure-cli-latest)

 4. Log in to your student Azure account via the CLI
     * Use ``az login`` to login to your lab Azure Account.
 You will be asked to visit ``https://aka.ms/devicelogin`` and use the provided code to authenticate.
 Use the credentials provided in your e-mail/Lab Provisioning page.